Best Mac for Students

 The iPad Pro is Apple's flagship tablet, and the company promotes it as a fully capable Mac alternative.
 You could use it as a second display or notepad like with the other models, but as these devices cost as much as a MacBook Air or Mac mini, you'll likely want it for more.

 The Apple Silicon M1 chip, LiDAR camera — and in the case of the 12.9-inch iPad Pro, the new Liquid Retina XDR Display — set the iPad Pro apart.
 Apple also offers a unique keyboard called the Magic Keyboard for iPad Pro, and it features scissor-switch keys and a trackpad on a thin-designed case.
 Combine this with the second-generation Apple Pencil, and you'll have a laptop/tablet combo that takes whatever shape you need on the fly.

 All 2021 iPad Pro models can be configured with cellular for a $200 price increase at purchase.
 New for 2021 is support for 5G.

 Best Mac for students depends on individual needs

 Ultimately, the best MacBook for students — or even iMac or iPad Pro — is dependent on each person's particular needs, including grade level, college major, learning environment (remote vs in-person) and budget.
-To all the students out there, we wish you the best of luck as you hit the books for the fall semester.
+To all the students out there, we wish you the best of luck as you hit the books for the new semester.